Results & Race Photos

 Shall you like to volunteer for one of our events, then please email Greg at RunPCTR@gmail.com.

-If you bring a friend or family member and they don't enter events, you earn their credits.
+- If you are entered in the event and you bring a friend or family member and they don't enter events, then you can earn their credits.

 - Earn $10 in Race Credits for every hour worked.
 (4hrs = $40)

-- Earn 2X Credits for bad weather volunteering.
+- Earn 2X Credits for bad weather volunteering (HEAVY RAIN or SNOW or OTHER TBD)

-- Earn 2X Credits for volunteering for night shifts after 8pm and before 6am.
+- Earn 2X Credits for volunteering for night shifts after 8pm and before 6am (Hedlands 100 and Night Sweats Trail Runs).

 - Volunteer 8+ hour shift and earn $40 bonus credits for event.

-- Receive the coveted PCTR "Go Run a Trail!" shirt and more.
+- Receive the coveted PCTR "Go Run a Trail!" shirt" and more.
+Must volunteer a minimum of 5 hours to get the shirt.

-If you are unable to participate in the event you paid for and miss the 45 or 14 day window because you are unable to run due to injury or under training, and volunteer at the intended event or another event within 30 days of your event, then we will apply 100% race credit for a future PCTR event.
-You will also receive additional race credits for the hours you volunteered.
+If you are unable to participate in the event you paid for and miss the 45 or 15 day window because you are unable to run due to injury or under training, and volunteer at the intended event or another before 30 days of your event, then we will apply 100% race credit for a future PCTR event.
+If you volunteer a minimum of 5 hours.
+You are also eligible to receive additional race credits for the hours you volunteered if you surpass your race entry fee.

 Refunds & Transfers